 3.3 Customer shall provide PG&E with drawings, instructions, and the materials required for the safe installation, and certification of the safe operation of the Add-on Device.
 Such certification may include UL certification or test results as required by PG&E in its sole discretion.
 The Customer’s proposed installation must meet safety requirements as determined by PG&E’s Metering Service Department.

 3.4 Customer shall not perform any maintenance, testing or repair of the installed Add-on Device.
+Customer shall only connect communication wiring to the Add-on Device and only at the demarcation point identified as such in the drawings provided to, and approved by, PG&E.

 3.5 This agreement in no way relieves Customer from performing, nor obligates PG&E to perform, construction and operation of Customer’s communication network; negotiations or performance of any terms of any agreement between Customer and third party regarding the frequency and accuracy of any interval usage data to be provided; communication of problems with such data delivery to Customer, or provisions of back-up and emergency methods of data delivery to Customer in the event Customer’s communication network fails.